 In 2001, Senate Bill 241 was amended and reintroduced as Senate Bill 1.
 Changes to the bill included the removal of language that treated the donation of avoided decommissioning costs to the California Endowment for Marine Preservation as a tax and provisions for the appropriation of monies from the state general fund for incorporating and operating the trust.
 It also removed a member of the sport fishing industry from the endowment's board and relieved the industry of its proposed research duties.
-Senate Bill 1 also added additional language regarding liability, including continuing liability of any operator for seepage or leaks from platform wells, and indemnification of the state.
+Senate Bill 1 also added additional language regarding liability, including continuing liability of any operator for seepage or leaks from platform wells, and indemnification of the state from any liability that could result from the transfer of platform ownership to the state.
 The bill was passed by the assembly and senate but vetoed by Governor Gray Davis, who stated in his veto message: